noticeable/image-geotagger/README.md

 	- value in meters.
 The script will order the files into `GPSDateTime` order and calculate distance (horizontal) between photos.
 If value greater than normalise value the script will find the midpoint between two photos either side in order and assign the midpoint as correct gps.
 Note for first and last photo it is impossible to calculate midpoint, hence if first / last connection exceeds normalise value set, these photos will be discarded.
 * track log (`-t`)
     - path of track file (can be csv, gpx).
-* mode (`-m`) (_only required when using a track log_)
+* mode (`-m`)
-	- `overwrite`: Will overwrite any existing geotags in image photo files with data from GPS log
+	- `overwrite`: Will overwrite any existing geotags in image photo files with data from GPS log.
+If you are trying to rewrite gps tags that already exist in photos you must explicitly use this mode.
-	- `missing`: Will only add GPS tags to any photos in series that do no contain any geotags, and ignore photos with any existing geotags
+	- `missing` (default): Will only add GPS tags to any photos in series that do no contain any geotags, and ignore photos with any existing geotags

 **About discard and normalise**